waikato-ufdl/wai-annotations/README.md

 ### Input Options

-* `-i`, `--inputs`: Required argument specifying the input files to convert.
+* `-i`, `--inputs`: Optional argument specifying the input files to convert.
 Can be specified multiple times to build up the set of input files.
 Uses glob syntax to match multiple files at once.
 Formats: all.

 * `-n`, `--negatives`: Optional argument specifying images to include in the converted data-set as negative examples (contains no annotations).
+Can be specified multiple times and uses glob syntax, same as `--inputs`.
+Formats: all.

+* `-I`, `--input-files`: Optional argument specifying the input files to convert.
+Unlike `-inputs`, each matched file is read from disk as a text file containing a list of input files to convert.
+Can be specified multiple times to build up the set of input files.
+Uses glob syntax to match multiple files at once.
+Formats: all.

-Can be specified multiple times and use glob syntax, same as `--inputs`.
+* `-N`, `--negative-files`: Optional argument specifying images to include in the converted data-set as negative examples (contains no annotations).
+Unlike `-negatives`, each matched file is read from disk as a text file containing a list of negative files to convert.
+Can be specified multiple times and uses glob syntax, same as `--inputs`.
 Formats: all.

 * `-m`, `--mapping`: Optional argument specifying a mapping from one label to another.
 Specify as `old=new`, where `old` is the current label in the input files and `new` is the